javiredracing/RutasdeTenerife/README.md

 # [Rutas De Tenerife V2](https://play.google.com/store/apps/details?id=com.rutas.java)

-¡Los mejores senderos de Tenerife en tu dispositivo Android!
+The best Tenerife's walking routes in your Android device!

-Información detallada de senderos de Tenerife:
+Detailed information about Rutas de Tenerife:
-- Distancia de la ruta.
+- Distance of the route.
-- Duración estimada a pie.
+- Estimated time to walk.
-- Dificultad.
+- Difficulty.
-- Perfil del terreno.
+- Terrain elevation.
-- Breve descripción.
+- Short description.
-- Condiciones meteorológicas.
+- Weather conditions in each path.

-Localización de los senderos sobre el mapa gracias a los sensores GPS y de orientación.
+Location of the routes on the map with GPS and orientation sensors.

-Actualizaciones periódicas de nuevos senderos.
+Regular updates of new routes.

 #Legal